RAS-University/robotic-courses/docs/pid.md

 ### Chapter 3.1.2: Rule-based techniques

-Although manual tuning provides an intuitive understanding of how each term of the PID controller affects the response, it is neither efficient nor reliable in many practical situations.
+Although empirical tuning provides an intuitive understanding of how each term of the PID controller affects the response, it is neither efficient nor reliable in many practical situations.
 The iterative trial-and-error process may require significant time, and the final result often depends on the skill and experience of the engineer.
 Moreover, manual tuning may lead to aggressive parameter values that cause actuator saturation or unstable oscillations.
 To overcome these limitations, **rule-based tuning methods** have been developed.
 These methods are based on systematic procedures derived from empirical observations and experimental studies, and they provide reproducible results with less effort.

 <h3> (a) Closed-loop Ziegler–Nichols method  </h3>
 ![Designing a PID Controller Using the Ziegler–Nichols Method](https://www.youtube.com/watch?v=n829SwSUZ_c)